kcri-tz/sans/README.md

     -k, --kmer    	 Length of k-mers (default: 31)

-    -t, --top     	 Number of splits in the output list (default: all)
+    -t, --top     	 Number of splits in the output list (default: all).
+Use -t <multiplier>n to bind the split number to the input file count

     -m, --mean    	 Mean weight function to handle asymmetric splits
                   	 options: arith: arithmetic mean